 An administrator (who has manage users rights) assigns each User a name and a User Group.
-The User Group defines access limitations and services that the User may exercise, including access hours, call admission priority, forwarding priority, number of simultaneous logins, maximum password age, minimum password length, whether passwords may contain only alphabetic characters, whether static IP addresses are assigned, idle timeout, forced logoff for timeout, filters, whether IPX is allowed.
+The User Group defines access limitations and services that the User may exercise, including access hours, call admission priority, forwarding priority, number of simultaneous logins, maximum password age, minimum password length, whether passwords may contain only alphabetic characters, whether static Internet Protocol (IP) addresses are assigned, idle timeout, forced logoff for timeout, filters, whether Internetwork Packet Exchange (IPX) is allowed.

 The administrator also assigns each User separate User IDs and passwords for the following services: IPSec, PPTP, L2TP, and L2F tunnels.
-(A fifth ID and password may be assigned for the optional creation of a second Crypto-Officer role for Administration of the switch, which would then have the services available to it as described in 2.4.1.)
+(A fifth ID and password may be assigned for Administration of the switch as described in 2.4.1.)
 The User may then authenticate as necessary to initiate secure tunnels using any of these services.

-• IPSec: Requires authentication through User Name and Password (checked against an LDAP directory or using AXENT or a SecureID token).
-This authenticates the User to the switch and is protected using ISAKMP.
+- IPSec: Requires authentication through User Name and Password (checked against a Lightweight Directory Access Protocol (LDAP) directory or using AXENT or a SecureID token).
+This authenticates the User to the switch and is protected using Internet Security Association and Key Management Protocol (ISAKMP).
 The Switch may be configured to additionally require authentication through RADIUS with a Group Name and Password.
 Security options for IPSec include using an Encapsulated Security Payload (ESP) with Triple-DES, Data Encryption Standard (DES), or "40-bit DES", and an Authentication Header (AH) with Message Authentication Code Secure Hash Algorithm (HMAC-SHA) or HMAC-MD5.
-When operating the device in a FIPS 140-1 compliant manner, only the Triple DES ESP, DES ESP, and HMAC-SHA AH may be enabled.
+When operating the device in a FIPS 140-1 compliant manner, only the Triple DES ESP, DES ESP, and HMAC-SHA AH may be enabled. - PPTP: Requires authentication using the Microsoft Challenge Handshake Authentication Protocol (MS-CHAP), Challenge Handshake Authentication Protocol (CHAP), or Password

-- PPTP: Requires authentication using Microsoft-Challenge Handshake Authentication Protocol (MS-CHAP), Challenge Handshake Authentication Protocol (CHAP), or Password Authentication Protocol (PAP).
-MS-CHAP can use no encryption, 40-bit RC4, 128-bit RC4 encryption.
-When operated in a FIPS 140-1 compliant manner, MS-CHAP is not enabled with RC4 encryption. - L2TP: Requires authentication using MS-CHAP CHAP, or PAP.
+Authentication Protocol (PAP).
+MS-CHAP can use no encryption, 40bit RC4, 128-bit RC4 encryption.
+When operated in a FIPS 140-1 compliant manner, MS-CHAP is not enabled with RC4 encryption.

+- L2TP: Requires authentication using MS-CHAP CHAP, or PAP.
 MS-CHAP can use no encryption, 40-bit RC4, 128-bit RC4 encryption.
 When operated in a FIPS 140-1 compliant manner, MS-CHAP is not enabled with RC4 encryption. - L2F: Requires authentication using CHAP, or PAP.